jrbudnack/cookbook/Baked Haddock.md

 - Mix together spices in a small bowl
 - Spread spices out on to filets
 - Dot the filets with little squares of butter
 - Put in oven for ~35 min.
-Keep checking until
+Keep checking until temperature is at least 145F
 - Mix relish and mayonnaise to make tartar sauce
 - Cut lemon into wedges to serve as garnish